-Here are some of the products that I'd recommend.
-Some of them you may be able to find at your local Pet Mega-store, others you will probably need to order online.
+Some you may be able to find at your local pet store, others you will probably need to order online.

-If your dog is expecting a litter of puppies it's a good idea to make sure you have these handy ahead of time....
+If your dog is expecting a litter of puppies it's a good idea to make sure you have some of these handy ahead of time....